Shoreland Lutheran High School: Funding a new building

 As early as 1972, the Shoreland High School Foundation initiated "Project S" to raise $500,000 to build a new school building on property donated by Elmer Kirchner.

 In February 1975, its rising enrollment caused a move into a block of rooms on the third floor of the east wing of St. Joseph High School.
 By October 1975, the school had relocated to Friedens Lutheran School, and the Shoreland School Board made plans to raise $1.4 million to build the school's first permanent home.
 Enrollment in 1975 was 140 students.

 In December 1975, the school's first principal, E. J. Greve, dug the first shovel of dirt in a ground-breaking ceremony for construction of the new school building.
 The new building was designed to be a 46000 sqft building with room for 350 students.
 Scheduled to open in 1976, the new school had eight classrooms, science rooms, an arts room, home economics rooms, music rooms, and a gymnasium.

 Building expansions

 An addition to the west end and major internal renovations were completed in 1997.

 In April 2014, the Somers Town Board approved the school's plans for a 13800 sqft science wing addition, including three combination science labs and classrooms, a science technology engineering and mathematics classroom, a new mechanical room, and new handicapped accessible restrooms.
 In September 2014, the school celebrated opening of the new $4.2 million wing, and the start of the inaugural year of the STEM Project Lead the Way program.
 Students participating in the program are eligible to earn college credits through the Milwaukee School of Engineering (MSOE).

 A final addition of an auxiliary gymnasium and auditorium in the near future will also include renovating the lunch area and office complex.

-Academics

-Shoreland offers a variety of courses, including music, art, foreign languages, woods, small engine repair, computer science courses, biomedical courses, engineering couses, and business courses designed to jump start the students for college level business courses.
-Further, a pre-ministry program for students wishing to become teachers or pastors in the WEKS is available.
-It has five Advanced Placement classes: AP Biology, AP Calculus, AP Chemistry, AP History, and AP Literature and Composition.
-Also Honors Spanish and Honors Physics are also offered.
-In the 2014–15 school year, Shoreland opened a STEM (Science, Technology, Engineering, Math) Academy.
-Through a partnership with MSOE it offers students transcript credit.
-Its state accountability report card is available annually.

-Activities

-Shoreland offers Honors Band and is accredited by the Wisconsin School Music Association..
-Shoreland also offers fine arts programs as described on "Shoreland Fine Arts".